-Everyone with kids knows there are two things certain during the school holidays, a.) you need loads of ideas on how to keep your children entertained (especially this year as most of us have used up our local free ideas during lock-down) and b.) your food shopping bill will skyrocket!
+Everyone with kids knows there are two things certain during the school holidays, a.) you need loads of ideas on how to keep your children entertained and b.) your food shopping bill will skyrocket!

-Children seem to go from eating three meals a day to viewing your kitchen as one constant grazing table!
+Children seem to go from eating three meals daily to viewing your kitchen as one constant grazing table!
 Especially if they feel they have nothing better to do.
 However, this often leads to uneaten dinners and half-opened snacks, creating the dreaded food waste.

 1. Hand Over Portion Control To Kids